geosada/Notes/_posts/2022-01-27-lipschitz-concentration-and-gaussian-isoperimetric-inequality.md

 title: "Lipschitz Concentration and Gaussian Isoperimetric Inequality"
 ---
 We show an application of Gaussian isoperimetric inequality to concentration inequalities of Lipschitz functions.
+Note that the theorem of Gaussian Isoperimetric Inequality and its derivation are described in [this post]({{ site.baseurl }}{% post_url 2022-01-26-gaussian-isoperimetric-inequality %}).
 Suppose $ f: \mathcal{X} \mapsto \mathbb{R}$ is $L$-Lipschitz function where $\mathcal{X} \subset \mathbb{R}^n$,
 for all $x,y \in \mathcal{X}$,
 \[